Are Microgreen Seeds Different From Regular Seeds?

 Why not spend your money wisely and get more value?

-We have not fact-checked the weight difference or seed count of all the Home Microgreen seed varieties, but we are confident most if not all of the seed packets package for the Home Microgreens planting tray contains more seeds for less money than any garden packet.
+We have not fact-checked the weight difference or seed count of all the Home Microgreen seed varieties, but we are confident most, if not all, of the seed packets packaged for the Home Microgreens planting tray contain more seeds for less money than any garden packet.

 Rob Peter to Pay Paul